AerhartOne/Travola_BackEnd/README.md

-# REMEMBER TO USE `git checkout -b <new_branch_name>` BEFORE STARTING WORK ON ANYTHING.
-COMMITTING DIRECTLY TO MASTER IS TO INVITE THE GODS OF CHAOS INTO OUR WORLD
+# Remember to use `git checkout -b <new_branch_name>` before starting work on anything.
+Committing directly to `master` is to invite the Gods of Chaos into our world

 ## Things that you'll need to do before running anything